 She was the first woman mountaineer to summit Mt Everest from both the south and north sides.
 Living abroad, she put the house on the market and it is now a Retreat.

-An owner on the South side of The dune has given local paragliders permission to launch from his property.
+The owner of "Sedgeview", Michael Rohwer on the South side of The Dune has given local paragliders permission to launch from his property.
 On a good day, it is possible to see up to thirty paragliders catching the thermals.
 Paragliding is a popular pastime and once hooked it is essential to be available when the skies beckon.

 In recent times, a plan was put forward to the Knysna Municipality for a major development on the south side facing the N2.
 This was shot down in flames by zealous Sedgefielders not willing to allow the dune to be scarred by a large housing scheme.